Omobola Johnson

 Omobola Olubusola Johnson (born 28 June 1963) is a Nigerian technocrat and the Honorary Chairperson of the global Alliance for Affordable Internet (A4AI).
 She is also a former and first Minister of Communication Technology in the cabinet of President Goodluck Jonathan.

 Education

 She was educated at the International School Ibadan and the University of Manchester (BEng, Electrical and Electronic Engineering) and King's College London (MSc, Digital Electronics).
-She has a Doctorate in Business Administration (DBA) from Cranfield University.
+She has a Doctor of Business Administration (DBA) from Cranfield University.

 Career

 Prior to her Ministerial appointment she was country managing director for Accenture, Nigeria.
 She had worked with Accenture since 1985 when it was Andersen Consulting.
 Johnson is the pioneer head of the country's communication technology ministry, which was created as part of the transformation agenda of the Nigerian government.